gitcoinco/grants-stack/packages/contracts/docs/CHAINS.md

 ## Fantom Testnetwork

-These are contracts are created/deployed once for fantom testnet
+These are contracts that are created/deployed once for fantom testnet

 | Contract                              | Address                                    |
 |---------------------------------------|--------------------------------------------|